 Electroencephalogram -- An EEG monitors the activity of brain waves linked to different mental states, such as wakefulness, relaxation, calmness, light sleep and deep sleep.
 This is the least common of the methods, mostly due to the cost and availability of an EEG machine.

 Neal Miller, a psychology Ph.D and neuroscientist who worked and studied at Yale University, is generally considered to be the father of modern-day biofeedback.
 He came across the basic principles of biofeedback when doing animal experimentation conditioning the behavior of rats.
 His team found that, by stimulating the pleasure centers of the rats' brains with electricity, it was possible to train rats to control phenomena ranging from their heart rates to their brainwaves.
-Until that point, it was believed that bodily processes like heart rate were under the control of the autonomic nervous system and not responsive to conscious effort.
+Until that point, it was believed that bodily processes like heart rate that were under the control of the autonomic nervous system and not responsive to conscious effort.
+Biofeedback

 CRYSTALINKS HOME PAGE